 Sept.
 25-27, 2023

-Thirty participants will engage in conversations about how to better understand and promote diversity, inclusion, and human rights, and how to become stronger LGBTQI+ allies.
-In turn, participants will become master trainers and teach another 2,500 people in their home states on the topic.
+Thirty participants engaged in conversations about how to better understand and promote diversity, inclusion, and human rights, and how to become stronger LGBTQI+ allies.
+In turn, participants became master trainers to teach another 2,500 people in their home states on the topic.